Last Updated on October 19, 2020

 As is necessary to prove any theory, a relationship would need to be confirmed on a much larger scale with more test subjects.
 Because there is little laboratory or clinical evidence in existence to-date, these studies were only able to show suggestive evidence and and not considered conclusive.

-Unfortunately, not many people seem to be aware of the health risks of cell phones, as bras with cell phone pockets are popular these days.
+Unfortunately, not many people seem to be aware of the health risks of cell phones, and a woman with a cell phone sticking out of her bra or bra strap is a normal—and frequent—occurence.

-Effort, though, has been made to inform the public of the correlation between breast cancer and cell phone contact.
+Efforts, though, have been made to inform the public of the correlation between breast cancer and cell phone contact.
 Popular television personalities, including medical doctor “Dr. Oz” have even gone so far as to devote entire segments entitled, “Why You Should Keep Your cell phone out of Your Bra.”
 Local news segments also aired when the research first came out.

 Nonetheless, the general public seems to be largely ignorant of the potential danger or have forgotten the research results, if they were ever informed.
 A Google search on the keywords ‘breast cancer and cell phones’ yields very few results, most outdated by a year.